sdondley/ClimateChangeChat/raku/Cool-Raku.md

 structure called a Sequence which is basically a list of data in a specific order.
 This means Sequences are a type of Positional data structure.
-For the purposes of this discussion, that means we can find a specific value in the Sequence using the square bracket notation, the `[$nth]` bit you see there on the end where `$nth` is the value passed into the subroutine.
+For the purposes of this discussion, that means we can find a specific value in the Sequence using the square bracket notation, the `[$nth - 1]` bit you see there on the end where `$nth` is the value passed into the subroutine.
 So this is how we tell the code in the parentheses which prime number to pull out.
+Those new to programming may be wondering why we subtract "1" from `$nth`.
+This small touch makes the subroutine more intuitive to use because a Sequence's index number starts at '0', not '1'.
+So to get the first element, we pass in a value of "1" which we gets reduced to "0" for us.

 You can imagine that in between the parentheses is every prime number that can exist from 0 to infinity (but that hasn't actually been calculated and so uses